Meitinger/SharePointSnapIn/README.md

 ---------------------------
 There are a couple of `protected virtual` methods in the `SnapIn` class that can be overridden to customize its behavior and extend its functionality.
-All of them are documented in the source code, but usually the only method you will want to change is `Initialize` unless you want to implement custom fields, which is covered in the second example.
+All of them are documented in the source code, but usually the only method you'll want to change is `Initialize`, unless you want to implement custom fields, which is covered in the second example.
 But first let's look at the following example of a monthly expense report form:

     protected override object Initialize(KMOAPICapture.AsForm form, SharePointSnapIn.SharePoint.List list, SharePointSnapIn.SnapInSettings settings)